Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 You can make ranged attacks only against targets within a specified range.
 If a ranged attack, such as one made with a spell, has a single range, you can't attack a target beyond this range.

 Some ranged attacks, such as those made with a Longbow, have two ranges.
 The smaller number is the normal range, and the larger number is the long range.
-Your attack roll has :d20-disadv: **Disadvantage** when your target is beyond normal range, and you can't attack a target beyond long range.
+Your attack roll has **:d20-disadv: Disadvantage**{ .d20 } when your target is beyond normal range, and you can't attack a target beyond long range.

 ### Ranged Attacks in Close Combat

 Aiming a ranged attack is more difficult when a foe is next to you.
-When you make a ranged attack roll with a weapon, a spell, or some other means, you have :d20-disadv: **Disadvantage** on the roll if you are within 5 feet of an enemy who can see you and doesn't have the Incapacitated condition (see the rules glossary).
+When you make a ranged attack roll with a weapon, a spell, or some other means, you have **:d20-disadv: Disadvantage**{ .d20 } on the roll if you are within 5 feet of an enemy who can see you and doesn't have the Incapacitated condition (see the rules glossary).

 ## Melee Attacks